Circle.so Pricing 2023: Which Plan Is Best for You?

 To sum up, no core community or course-related features are unique to this plan, so there is really no reason for individual creators to upgrade.

-However, if you want the advanced features or if you run a truly large community, you can consider going with the Enterprise plan.
+However, if you run a huge community, consider going with the Enterprise plan.

 Apart from the regular pricing plans, Circle also offers some add-ons that allow you to increase the service limits without upgrading the plan.

-For example, you can get an additional ten moderators for your community by paying $10 per month.
-Similarly, you can get ten extra livestreaming hours for $50/month.
+For example, you can get an additional ten moderators for your community by paying $10 monthly.
+Similarly, you can get ten extra live-streaming hours for $50/month.

-However, the add-ons are available only for the Professional and Enterprise plan subscribers and are charged on top of your monthly cost.
+The add-ons are available on all pricing plans, except the Basic plan, and are charged on top of your monthly cost.

 Is Circle Expensive?